-New, inexpensive measures are available that don’t entail hi-tech alarm systems or round-the-clock security guards.
+New, inexpensive measures like safety film,are available and it does not entail hi-tech alarm systems or round-the-clock security guards.

 The thief damaged the glass by hitting it repeatedly with a metal bar.
 While small holes were made, the shattered pieces of glass were held together thanks to the security film that had been applied years before.